-- (a) Legal Requirements - (i) The Board has oversight responsibility for Resverlogix's satisfaction of its legal obligations and for properly preparing, approving and maintaining Resverlogix's documents and records. - (ii) The Board has the statutory obligation to: - (A) manage, or supervise the management of, the business and affairs of Resverlogix; - (B) act honestly and in good faith with a view to the best interests of Resverlogix; - (C) exercise the care, diligence and skill that reasonably prudent people would exercise in comparable circumstances; and - (D) act in accordance with its obligations contained in the Business Corporations Act (Alberta) and the regulations thereunder, Resverlogix's articles and bylaws, and other relevant legislation and regulations.
+- (a) Legal Requirements - (i) The Board has oversight responsibility for Resverlogix's satisfaction of its legal obligations and for properly preparing, approving and maintaining Resverlogix's documents and records. - (ii) The Board has the statutory obligation to: - manage, or supervise the management of, the business and affairs of Resverlogix; - (B) act honestly and in good faith with a view to the best interests of Resverlogix; - (C) exercise the care, diligence and skill that reasonably prudent people would exercise in comparable circumstances; and - (D) act in accordance with its obligations contained in the Business Corporations Act (Alberta) and the regulations thereunder, Resverlogix's articles and bylaws, and other relevant legislation and regulations.

-- (iii) The Board has the statutory obligation to consider as a board of directors, and may not delegate to management or to a committee of directors, certain matters including but not limited to the following matters: - (A) submission to the shareholders of any question or matter requiring the approval of the shareholders; - (B) filling a vacancy among the directors or in the office of auditor; - (C) appointing additional directors; - (D) issuing securities, including granting of options, except in the manner and on the terms authorized by the Board; - (E) declaring dividends; - (F) purchasing, redeeming or otherwise acquiring shares issued by Resverlogix, except in the manner and on the terms authorized by the Board; - (G) paying a commission to any person in consideration of the person's purchasing or agreeing to purchase shares of Resverlogix from Resverlogix or from any other person, or procuring or agreeing to procure purchasers for shares of Resverlogix; - (H) approving any management proxy circular relating to a solicitation of proxies by or on behalf of the management of Resverlogix; - (I) approving any take over bid circular or directors' circular; - (J) approving any annual or interim financial statements of Resverlogix; - (K) approving the Annual Information Form of Resverlogix; - (L) adopting, amending or repealing by-laws; and - (M) recording and maintaining minutes of meetings of the Board.

-(b) Governance Policies
+- (A) submission to the shareholders of any question or matter requiring the approval of the shareholders; - (B) filling a vacancy among the directors or in the office of auditor; - (C) appointing additional directors; - (D) issuing securities, including granting of options, except in the manner and on the terms authorized by the Board; - (E) declaring dividends; - (F) purchasing, redeeming or otherwise acquiring shares issued by Resverlogix, except in the manner and on the terms authorized by the Board; - (G) paying a commission to any person in consideration of the person's purchasing or agreeing to purchase shares of Resverlogix from Resverlogix or from any other person, or procuring or agreeing to procure purchasers for shares of Resverlogix; - (H) approving any management proxy circular relating to a solicitation of proxies by or on behalf of the management of Resverlogix; - (I) approving any take over bid circular or directors' circular; - (J) approving any annual or interim financial statements of Resverlogix; - (K) approving the Annual Information Form of Resverlogix; - (L) adopting, amending or repealing by-laws; and - (M) recording and maintaining minutes of meetings of the Board. - (b) Governance Policies